ValueLabs Software Engineer Salary in Greater London Area | £44.3K-£45K+ | Levels.fyi

 Software Engineer compensation in Greater London Area at ValueLabs totals £44.6K per year for Senior Software Engineer.
 The median yearly compensation in Greater London Area package totals £44.8K.
-View the base salary, stock, and bonus breakdowns for ValueLabs's total compensation packages.
-Last updated: 10/1/2025
+View the base salary, equity, and bonus breakdowns for ValueLabs's total compensation packages.
+Last updated: 10/2/2025

 Level Name